Liberian Queah

 Liberian Queah is a two-player abstract strategy game from Liberia.
-It is specifically from the Queah tribe.
+It is specifically from the Gio tribe.
 The game is played on a slanted or diagonal square board with only 13 spaces.
 Pieces move "orthogonally" along these slanted or diagonal square boards.
-Another unique feature is that each player must have four (and only four) pieces on the board.
-Each player's captured piece is resupplied at the beginning of their next turn with a piece from their reserve (unless of course the player has no more pieces to resupply with).
+Another unique feature is that each player must have maximum four pieces on the board.
+Player's captured piece may resupplied with a piece from their reserve (unless of course the player has no more pieces to resupply with).

 The game is somewhat related to draughts, Alquerque, Yote, and Choko.
 Pieces are captured by the short leap.
 It is specifically related to Yote and Choko in that pieces are dropped on the board.
 However, there is no removal of an additional enemy piece when a player captures an enemy piece.
 Liberian Queah could be considered a "game isolate".
 It cannot truly be classified with any other game.

 The game is also known as Queah.
 It is uncertain if an official name from the Queah tribe or Liberia exist.

+History

+The game was recorded by Johann Büttikofer in his "Travel Sketches from Liberia" in the end of 19th century.
+Rules were not given in much details.
+For example the rule of resupplying is simply given as "The person who loses a stick replaces it with another one until his supply is exhausted."
+This led to different interpretations on when exactly the piece should be resupplied.
+Also it is not stated whether the capture is mandatory or not.